junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Let's find out," Cas marches in.

-The lobby is dark and dusty, but the dust on the floor has been disturbed recently, leaving visible signs of foot marks and a fight.
+The lobby is dark and dusty, but the dust on the floor has been disturbed recently, leaving visible signs of footmarks and a fight.

-Cas glances at the empty stair well, pressing the button.
+Cas glances at the empty stairwell, pressing the button.
 The rest of them scan around the space that is over quiet, over dead.

 "I don't like it," Amy whispers.